bcgov/von-agent-template/GettingStartedTutorial.md

 ### Local Machine

-On a local machine upon which the prerequisites are setup, we will be installing and starting, in order, instances of [von-network](https://github.com/bcgov/von-network), [OrgBook](https://github.com/bcgov/TheOrgBook) and [GreenLight (aka dFlow)](https://github.com/bcgov/dFlow) (decentralized workflow).
+On a local machine upon which the prerequisites are setup, we will be installing and starting, in order, instances of [von-network](https://github.com/bcgov/von-network), [OrgBook](https://github.com/bcgov/TheOrgBook) and [GreenLight](https://github.com/bcgov/greenlight) (decentralized workflow).

-Use the [VON Network Quick Start Guide](https://github.com/bcgov/dFlow/blob/master/docker/VONQuickStartGuide.md) to start the prerequisite instances and verify that they are running.
+Use the [VON Network Quick Start Guide](https://github.com/bcgov/greenlight/blob/master/docker/VONQuickStartGuide.md) to start the prerequisite instances and verify that they are running.

 ## Step 1: Investigating VON

-If you are new to VON, see the instructions in the respective repos for how to use the running instances of [von-network](https://github.com/bcgov/von-network), [OrgBook](https://github.com/bcgov/TheOrgBook) and [GreenLight (aka dFlow)](https://github.com/bcgov/dFlow).
+If you are new to VON, see the instructions in the respective repos for how to use the running instances of [von-network](https://github.com/bcgov/von-network), [OrgBook](https://github.com/bcgov/TheOrgBook) and [GreenLight](https://github.com/bcgov/greenlight).

 Our goal in this guide is to configure a new permit and/or licence VON issuer/verifier agent so that the credential will be available from the `Credential` drop down in GreenLight.